 11 Tips & Tricks

 Tip #2: Rain rain you can stay.
-If you get caught in the rain while visiting, pop into the Aviary that’s located in the Africa exhibit – it’s warm and dry and you can check out the fun birds while you wait for the rain to pass.
+Don’t let a surprise summer shower ruin your day!
+Just duck into the Aviary, located inside the Africa exhibit.
+Stay warm and dry while you check out the fun birds and wait for the rain to pass.

-Tip #4: When in doubt bring the stroller.
+Tip #4: Stroller or no stroller?
 Even if you don’t usually use one for your kids you’ll thank yourself (and so will the kiddos) that you brought it when little legs need a break.
+But if you don’t want to lug it on the bus or MAX, Safari Strollers are available to rent.
+One seat: $8 Two seat: $11.
+Both require a $20 refundable deposit.

-Tip #5: In the zoo on a Tuesday.
+Tip #5: Discount Days.
 Admission at the Oregon Zoo is only $5.00 per person on the second Tuesday of every month.
 But, beware – these days, as well as school-holidays, are some of the most crowded.
 Check out other deals here.

-Tip #10: Know before you go.
-We loved reading about all the new updates to the zoo under their “A New Zoo” tab.
-This gives you more information on how volunteers, donations, and a ton of work continues to grow the Oregon Zoo into the beloved space it is for kids both young and old.
+Tip #10: In the know.
+The zoo is getting close to the 2020 completion date of a major upgrade initiated in 2008!
+Habitats for rhinos, polar bears, and primates are part of the last stage of improvements.
+Check out “A New Zoo” tab to learn how volunteers, donations, and a ton of work continues to grow the Oregon Zoo into the beloved space it is for kids both young and old.

 4001 SW Canyon Rd.